jpsahoo14/apollo-inspector-ui/readme.md

 ## What kind of issues can be debugged using the tool

-- Helps figuring out `unwanted operations` being fired in render phase
+- Helps figuring out `unwanted operations` being executed in render phase
 - Help in figuring out the reasons for `multiple re-renders` of the same watch query​
 - Help figuring out issues with `conflicting queries​`
 - Shows field name in case `missing field error`